Inherited myopathies or MD |

 - Females with myotonic MD can pass the defect on to offspring.

-- Genetics -- human cells contain many genes (strings of DNA) that provide the blueprint for making specific Proteins needed for normal cell function (i.e., muscle cells).
+- Genetics -- human cells contain many genes (strings of DNA) that provide the blue print for making specific proteins needed for normal cell function (i.e., muscle cells).
 Chromosomes carrying DNA are passed down from parent to child (inherited) and may carry defective genes.
-In MD, the defective genes cannot produce the Proteins (or produce the wrong amount) necessary for normal muscle function, resulting in symptoms of muscle weakness and dystrophy (i.e., hard, thick material comprised of connective tissue and fat replaces the normal muscle).
+In MD, the defective genes cannot produce the proteins (or produce the wrong amount) necessary for normal muscle functions, resulting in symptoms of muscle weakness and dystrophy (i.e., hard, thick material comprised of connective tissue and fat replaces the normal muscle).

 - In Duchenne's (no protein is produced) and Becker's MD (abnormal sized protein or amounts is produced), the defective gene is located on the female chromosome (X), and the affected protein is dystrophin.